Malik Salah-ud-Din Dogar

-Malik Salah-ud-Din Dogar (died; 8 December 2012) was a Pakistani politician who served as a senator from March 2009 to March 2015.
+Malik Salah-ud-Din Dogar (died; 8 December 2012) was a Pakistani politician who served as a senator from March 2009 to Dec 2012.
 He represented the province of Punjab and was a member of the Pakistan People's Party Parliamentarian (PPPP).

+He is considered one of the founders of the Dogar dynasty of Multan, who started his politics in the 1985 non-partisan elections.In the 1985 elections, he contested against Rafique Rajwana for the Multan walled city seat, in which he won.

+He had four sons, one of whom is deceased, while two are currently members of Parliament, After 2024 Elections.

 Dogar died in Shaikh Zayed Hospital, Lahore on 8 December 2012 at the age of 70.
 He was suffering from liver complications.